ttotracey/Final-Project/README.md

 # Busy Kernal's Final-Project
 This project looks at three different data sets to determine which neighborhood in Pittsburgh is the best for playing Pokemon Go.
-We look at neighborhood safety, park size, and school enrollment in each neighborhood to find this.
+We look at neighborhood safety, the amount of playground equipment to determine largest parks, and school enrollment in each neighborhood to find this.

 Group members : Tracey(tto4@pitt.edu), Sophia(sgk30@pitt.edu), and Grace(gnh8@pitt.edu)